 Kate & Reiss:

 The Duchess of Cambridge hasn’t just worn the Shola dress from Reiss.
-She has worn a number of pieces publicly over the last few years.
+She has worn a number of pieces from the British brand over the last few years.
 She famously wore the Reiss ‘Nanette’ dress for her engagement portrait with Prince William (below) and then again during the Canada tour in 2011.

 She then wore a blue belted dress from the brand during a visit to EACH’s Treehouse Hospice in March 2012 (see above) and the grey ‘Delany’ jacket during a visit to the Shooting Star House in December 2013.